MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy.md

 | **Server resilience and load balancing** | In environments that require high availability or support large numbers of requests, you can increase the performance and resiliency of Remote Access by using load balancing between multiple servers that are running Network Policy Server (NPS) and enabling Remote Access server clustering.
 For more details, see [NPS Proxy Server Load Balancing](https://docs.microsoft.com/en-us/windows-server/networking/technologies/nps/nps-manage-proxy-lb) or [Deploy Remote Access in a Cluster](https://docs.microsoft.com/windows-server/remote/remote-access/ras/cluster/deploy-remote-access-in-cluster) |
 | **Geographic site reslience** | For IP-based geolocation, you can use Global Traffic Manager with DNS in Windows Server 2016.
 For more robust geographic load balancing, you can use Global Server Load Balancing solutions, such as Microsoft Azure Traffic Manager.
 For more information, see [Overview of Traffic Manager](https://docs.microsoft.com/azure/traffic-manager/traffic-manager-overview) and [Microsoft Azure Traffic Manager](https://azure.microsoft.com/en-us/services/traffic-manager). |

-### Configuration and compatibility
+## Configuration and compatibility

-You can deploy and manage Always On VPN in several ways, which gives Always On VPN several advantages over other VPN client software that may require advanced software packaging and deployment, end-user involvement in the configuration, or simply lack features like Always On or Device Tunnel.
-As long as the standard protocols and authentication mechanisms work with the additional gateways, you can use the features of Always On VPN without having to set up a Always On VPN server infrastructure.
+You can deploy and manage Always On VPN in several ways, giving Always On VPN several advantages over other VPN client software with platform limitations.
+As long as the standard protocols and authentication mechanisms work with the additional gateways, you can use the features of Always On VPN without having to set up an Always On VPN server infrastructure.
 The following are some of the configuration and compatibility improvements in Always On VPN:

 | Key improvement | Description |
 | ---- | ---- |